abmath/Python-Fun/README.md

 # Python-Fun
-A python repository for some fun apps I intend to build
+A python repository for pythonista code for iOS to automate some tasks

-Primary Apps would be related to Web Scraping, Pythonista and ML